Back-to-School Beatitudes: 10 Academic Survival Tips

 • Take advantage of on-campus therapy services.
 My last two institutions have had women-of-color thesis and dissertation support groups.
 Consider joining.

 • Cultivate a spirit-affirming practice.
 Grad school/the academy is a mind-body-spirit endeavor.
-So meditate, pray, exercise, do yoga, go to church, cook a good healthy meal.
+So meditate, pray, exercise, get yoga teacher training on Bali, go to church, cook a good healthy meal.
 Do whatever you need to do to keep your mind, body, and spirit in balance.

 • Be a friend/comrade to others and let them do the same for you.